VariantSync/Vatras/README.md

-﻿# On the Expressive Power of Languages for Static Variability
+﻿# Vatras -- On the Expressive Power of Languages for Static Variability

 [![agda][agda-badge-version-svg]][agda-badge-version-url]